scottyschup/ruby-curriculum/w1d2/classes.md

 because it is not always clear that we want to call a method (instead of using a variable), but the advantage is concision.

+Recall that when using a setter method, the `self.` is not optional;
+Ruby will not understand you want to call a method instead of define a new local variable.

 ## Defining class methods

 Let's see how to define a class method.
 There are in fact a few ways,